Thing-IF SDK Structure

 MQTT implementation is ready for use

-The KiiThingSDK-Embedded contains the implementation of the MQTT client, so you can leverage the MQTT push notification without any additional library.
+The KiiThingSDK-Embedded contains the implementation of the MQTT client, so that you can leverage the MQTT push notification without any additional library.
 In your code, you will use the push notification for receiving commands.

 You need to prepare buffers in your program.